IBM/cics-ia-vs-code-extension/README.md

 ![](https://github.com/IBM/cics-ia-vs-code-extension/raw/HEAD/docs/images/CICSIA.Words.2521e191-aa0c-43da-8799-3d24aab9b5d3.055.png)
 ## Report Browser view
-Use the Report Browser view to view the contents of saved threadsafe reports.
+Use the Report Browser view to view the contents of saved affinity and threadsafe reports.

 To view a saved report in the Report Browser view, start from the Report node under CICS IA Profile.